shenwei356/kmcp/docs/tutorial/profiling/index.md

     - `-U/--min-hic-ureads`,      minimal number, `>= 1`
     - `-H/--min-hic-ureads-qcov`, minimal query coverage, `>= -t/--min-qcov`
     - `-P/--min-hic-ureads-prop`, minimal proportion, higher values
-    increase precision in cost of sensitivity.
+    increase precision at the cost of sensitivity.
 - `-R/--max-mismatch-err` and `-D/--min-dreads-prop` is for determing
     the right reference for ambigous reads with the algorithm in MegaPath.
 - `--keep-perfect-match` is not recommended, which decreases sensitivity.